 7. Refuse to Give Inappropriate Company Gifts to Others.
-Never offer cash or property to a person holding a position of public trust in order to influence the judgment or conduct of that person in any matters or affairs affecting GMP.
+Never offer cash or property to a person holding a position of public trust in order to influence the judgment or conduct of that person in any matters affecting GMP.
 Never offer or provide cash, gifts, gratuities or entertainment of more than minimal value, to any person or entity with which GMP does business or is likely to do business.
 It is ok, however, for any individual to make legal campaign contributions.

 8. Keep Company and Customer Information Confidential.
 Never disclose, without GMP's express authorization, any information (whether commercial, financial, technical or other) of GMP that is confidential, privileged or of competitive value.
 Always remember that we are asking our customers to trust us with their personal information.
-Always follow GMP's Customer Information Privacy Policy, and never otherwise disclose any information relating to GMP's customers without express authorization from our GMP Counsel or GMP's retained attorneys.
+Always follow GMP's Customer Information Privacy Policy, and never otherwise disclose any information relating to GMP's customers without express authorization from GMP's attorneys.